Structure-Preserving Model Reduction for Dissipative Mechanical Systems: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by the German Research Foundation (DFG) Priority Program 1897: \textquotedblleft{}Calm, Smooth and Smart -- Novel Approaches for Influencing Vibrations by Means of Deliberately Introduced Dissipation\textquotedblright{}.
-Benner and Werner were also supported by the German Research Foundation (DFG) Research Training Group 2297 \textquotedblleft{}MathCoRe\textquotedblright{}, Magdeburg.
+Benner and Werner were also supported by the German Research Foundation (DFG) Research Training Group 2297 \textquotedblleft{}Mahtematical Complexity Reduction (MathCoRe)\textquotedblright{}, Magdeburg.

+This work has been carried out while R.~S. Beddig and M. Voigt were affiliated with Technische Universit\"at Berlin, I. Dorschky, T. Reis, and M. Voigt were at Universit{\"a}t Hamburg and S.~W.~R. Werner was at the Max Planck Institute for Dynamics of Complex Technical Systems in Magdeburg.
+The support of these institutions is gratefully acknowledged.